viur-framework/logics/README.md

 # ViUR logics / ViUR vistache

-- **logics** is a domain-specific, embeddable expressional language with a Python-style syntax.
+**logics** is a domain-specific, embeddable expressional language with a Python-style syntax.
-- **vistache** is also part of the logics repository and provides a template language and engine powered by logics expressions.
+**vistache** provides a customizable template language and engine powered by logics expressions.

 ## About

-The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules and execution platforms.
+The initial intention behind logics was to serve a well-known syntax for expressing validity checks across all ViUR modules and its execution platforms.
 This starts from the administration tools to server-side input checking as well as client-side input forms and user-defined template processing.

 The first version of logics was intended to allow both direct expression execution and expression compilation into native JavaScript code, to be executed on the client without the need of a logics interpreter.
 This feature has been disabled for now, but may be re-implemented in the future when needed.